OfficeDev/teams-toolkit/packages/vscode-extension/CONTRIBUTING.md

 1. Clone this repo locally. (`git clone https://github.com/OfficeDev/TeamsFx.git`)
 1. Open a terminal and move into your local copy. (`cd TeamsFx`)
-1. Because the monorepo is managed by PNPM, you need to setup the project at the first time. (`npm run setup` or `npm install && npm run bootstrap` at root folder) All dependencies will be installed.
+1. Because the monorepo is managed by PNPM, you need to setup the project at the first time. (`npm run setup` or `pnpm install && npm run build` at root folder) All dependencies will be installed.
 1. Build the vsix package. (`cd packages/vscode-extension && npm run build`)

 ### Debug the project